Stargate SG-1 season 1

 The first season of the military science fiction television series Stargate SG-1 commenced airing on the Showtime channel in the United States on July 27, 1997, concluded on the Sci Fi channel on March 6, 1998, and contained 22 episodes.
 The show itself is a spin-off from the 1994 hit movie Stargate written by Dean Devlin and Roland Emmerich.
 Stargate SG-1 re-introduced supporting characters from the film universe, such as Jonathan "Jack" O'Neill and Daniel Jackson and included new characters such as Teal'c, George Hammond and Samantha "Sam" Carter.
 The first season was about a military-science expedition team discovering how to use the ancient device, named the Stargate, to explore the galaxy.
 However, they encountered a powerful enemy in the film named the Goa'uld, who are bent on destroying Earth and all who oppose them.

 Ratings success

-The 100-minute premiere "Children of the Gods", which aired on July 27, 1997 at 8 p.m, received Showtime's highest-ever ratings for a series premiere and ranked as the highest-rated original movie to premiere on Showtime at the time.
+The 100-minute premiere "Children of the Gods", which aired on July 27, 1997, at 8 p.m, received Showtime's highest-ever ratings for a series premiere and ranked as the highest-rated original movie to premiere on Showtime at the time.
 The show got a 10.5 rating in Showtime's approximately 12 million U.S. households, which equaled approximately 1.5 million homes in total.
-Season one regular cast members included Richard Dean Anderson, Amanda Tapping, Michael Shanks, Christopher Judge and Don S. Davis.
+Season one regular cast members included Richard Dean Anderson, Amanda Tapping, Michael Shanks, with Christopher Judge and Don S. Davis.

-The series was a ratings success for Showtime.
-Although it received little critical response from major media publishers, Stargate SG-1 was honored with numerous awards and award nominations in its first-season run.
-What was originally planned to be a two season long series lasted for ten seasons and became the second longest-running science fiction series of all time after the original series of Doctor Who (1963–1989).